Quarterly settlement of funds & securities

 Which accounts need to be settled?

 As explained above settlement is essentially the act of transferring unused funds lying in the client’s trading account back to the client’s bank account.
-To avoid operational inconvenience, SEBI has relaxed the rules for accounts with balances less than Rs.10,000 (Rs.50,000 for commodities), these accounts are deemed settled without funds having to be transferred back.
+To avoid operational inconvenience, SEBI has relaxed the rules for accounts with balances less than Rs.10,000, these accounts are deemed settled without funds having to be transferred back.

 Additionally on the day the brokerage firm is settling funds, the brokerage is allowed to block upto 125% of any margin being used for F&O position held by the client to ensure that there is enough funds to manage any MTM loss, and only transfer back the rest of unutilized funds.